https://skyscanner.pxf.io/c/4123411/1099829/13416?associateid=AFF_TRA_19354_00001

 Peek into ‘King’s Landing’: Game of Thrones Tour

-Starting at Pile Gate, the grand entrance to the Old Town, you’ll visit key filming locations like the Jesuit Staircase, where Cersei’s infamous “Walk of Shame” took place, and Fort Lovrijenac, which served as the Red Keep.
+You’ll start at Pile Gate, the grand entrance to the Old Town, and visit key filming spots like the Jesuit Staircase (where Cersei’s infamous “Walk of Shame” went down) and Fort Lovrijenac, which stood in for the Red Keep.

-Walking along the ancient City Walls, you’ll not only recognize the settings of epic battles but also enjoy breathtaking views of the Adriatic and Dubrovnik’s terracotta rooftops.
+Walking along the City Walls, you’ll not only recognize locations from epic battles but also enjoy those stunning views of the Adriatic and Dubrovnik’s terracotta rooftops.

 Many tours include props or costumes for fun photo opportunities.